UWFTeaching/STA6257summer/instructions.md

 ## Methodological Projects

-You will choose one area to work in.
-Note that these are likely new-to-you topics.
-You will first learn about the topic and demonstrate how to apply the new methodology to a real dataset.
-The final deliverables from the project will be a written paper and an oral presentation with slides.
+You need to select one area to focus on.
+Keep in mind that it may be a subject that you are not familiar with.
+Your initial task is to study the topic and show how to utilize the new approach on an actual dataset.
+The result of the project will include a written report and a presentation slide.

 The methodologies to consider: